Areas of Legal Practice

 Residential/Commercial Real Estate – Our firm can assist you whether you are purchasing your first home or are looking for a new location for your growing business.
 For residential and commercial real estate transaction, our firm can review and draft purchase agreements to ensure the deal is in accordance with your expectations and to make sure you are protected in the event the deal goes awry.
 We can review title work and flag potential restrictions, easements, or other encumbrances that might be unacceptable or might otherwise restrict you from using your property the way that you choose.
 We also work with title companies as well as real estate agents and brokers throughout the closing process to ensure all documents are accurate and ready to go so all you have to do is sign.

 Residential/Commercial Leases – We have over thirty years experience working with both tenants and landlords through every aspect of the rental relationship.
-We can review and negotiate leases for prospective tenants so you have an understanding of your responsibilities before you sign.
-We also draft residential and commercial leases for landlords.
+We can review and negotiate leases for prospective tenants so you have an understanding of your responsibilities before you sign (such as common area maintenance) We also draft residential and commercial leases for landlords.
 We counsel clients in the event there are difficulties with the landlord/tenant relationship and work with our clients to reach a satisfactory result.

 Land Contracts – Our firm works with both vendors and vendees through every aspect of the land contract process.
 For these transactions, we often draft purchase agreements as well as the actual land contract, review title work, and work with the parties to determine how title will ultimately be transferred once the requirements under the land contract have been fulfilled.
 We also assist individuals who are looking to make their final payment under the land contract to ensure that title to the property is transferred upon the final payment.